What is the End-of Semester “U” notation in writing?

 When problems persist throughout the semester for a student in one or more areas of writing, whether organizational, syntactical, or mechanical, you might assign a “U” notation, particularly if you have worked individually with the student and believe additional instructional support will be necessary to ensure the student’s future academic success.

 In some cases, writing problems on a major end-of-semester assignment might warrant a “U,” particularly if the student’s writing is below the expected level for his or her class.
 Some professors give a “U” when they see errors or inadequacies in a specific area of writing, such as grammar and mechanics, documentation, or paragraph development.

 The “U” program provides a unique opportunity for less experienced and struggling student writers to work one-on-one in a non-threatening pedagogical environment with a professionally trained tutor.

 Though some students initially question the value of the “U” tutoring program, most students identify it as a valuable experience in our post-program questionnaires.
-Students become more confident, deliberate writers, have a better understanding of their writing strengths and deficiencies, and develop transferable skills they can apply in their other courses and writing assignments.
+Students become more confident, deliberate writers, have a better understanding of their writing strengths and areas that meed improvement, and develop transferable skills they can apply in their other courses and writing assignments.